Shutdown FAQ

 Military and federal retirees will continue to receive their retirement benefits.
 Processing new applications or other requested changes will be delayed.

-Which federal facilities will be impacted by this government shutdown?
+Will federal facilities be impacted by this government shutdown?

 Office Operations

-My office will still be taking constituent calls, messages, and federal casework.
+My office will still be taking constituent calls, messages, and taking federal casework.

 You can call my office at (503) 385-0906, and you can write to me at salinas.house.gov/contact.